 Your success in opening a preschool will depend on careful management of the startup process.
-This guide will explain exactly how to start your own preschool, from writing a business plan and choosing a location, to marketing, hiring, and managing your day-to-day operations.
+This guide will explain how to start your preschool, from writing a business plan and choosing a location, to marketing, hiring, and managing your day-to-day operations.

 1. Learn about preschool licensing requirements

 Your local government will have rules and regulations that govern you as both a preschool and a small business owner.
 You'll want to comply with both.
 Start by checking out Child Care Aware® of America’s licensing guidelines for preschools, then research your specific state and city.
 If you’re in California, the Department of Social Services has a guide on becoming a licensed preschool.
 Most states will have something similar.

 2. Write a preschool business plan